Cr9ver/app4-invoice-generation/README.md

 # What is this project?
-This is an app the created PDF invoices out of excel files.
+This is an app that creates PDF invoices out of excel files.